adam757521/NitroSniper/README.md

 Disclaimer
 -------------
-You `WILL` encounter bugs while using Giveaway Joiner / DM host.
-I advise of disabling these features.
 This project is for educational purposes and discord might ban you if you use it, I am NOT responsible for any bans caused by this program.
 USE AT YOUR OWN RISK.
 `If you like this project, please consider giving it a star! <3`